santosh-java/muchbetter-restapi/README.md

 1. For all the APIs, I would like to implement HAETOAS wherever necessary so that it will be intuitive for the clients to use the API.
 2. Implement pagination for /transactions API.

+>**_Included a runnable JAR file which can be used to start the Ratpack server with all the four ReST endpoints started._**

+> **- To run the jar please use: java -jar MuchBetterCodeTest_BasicFunctionality.jar**

+> **- Redis DB server has to be installed for the application to run successfully at localhost and default port 6379**

+> **- To find out the address at which the server has started, check the console logs or the log file (muchbetter_api.log) generated containing the entry similar to "Ratpack started (development) for http://localhost:60531"**